Anime Review: Code Geass Lelouch of the Rebellion R1 (2006)

 Just be wary of the “Anime Legends” releases of the DVD on eBay, as bootlegs of the Anime Legends version are often listed on the site.
 The legitimate Bandai releases are usually listed at a higher selling price because they are the licensed anime.

-I love this anime and it’s one of my favorites and I’m really excited for Season 3 coming soon and June 27, 2017 when Akito the Exiled is released by Funimation Entertainment.
+I love this anime and it’s one of my favorites and I’m really excited for Season 3 coming soon and Akito the Exiled has been released by Funimation Entertainment.
 TheEnglish dub voice cast back for everything, especially Kate Higgins as C.C. is also in it, and it makes me happy since I’m not sure if they’d be able to get her back because Funimation is nonunion, but I can hope for it!